shinbeann/Digital-Asset-Prediction/README.md

     pip install -r requirements.txt
     ```
 3. Run the various notebooks for data collection, processing, training, and inference (see above).
-4. The GUI can be ran using [TODO]
+4. The GUI can be ran using `streamlit run app.py`.